-Montgomery County Executive celebrated National Arbor Day by planting a tree at the Bethesda Library.
-He is urging the passage of legislation to replace trees lost to development.
-Take a look.
-Visit our PEG partner County Cable Montgomery to view more of its local programming.
+Montgomery County Councilmember Hans Riemer has proposed a bill that would ban the use of polystyrene.
+Take a look: Visit our PEG partner County Cable Montgomery to view more of its local programming.